omonubi/ACKS-by-omonubi/README.md

 # Roll20 Character Sheet for Adventurer Conqueror King System, by Autarch
 This is a Roll20 specific character sheet designed for use with the *Adventurer Conqueror King System, Imperial Imprint (ACKS II)* OSR RGP, by Autarch.

-## Version 3.3
+## Version 3.4
 - This is v3 of the character sheet, for supporting ACKS II.
-- With ACKS II in beta, the current rules version refereced is v109.
-- Many small changes to this sheet were needed.
-- Several optional rules references not specifically included in ACKS II were removed from the sheet.
-E.G., base healing rate.
-- Some changes made to how attacks are executed on the Combat tab.
+- This sheet was re-styled.
+- Mechanical improvements to attack roll automation were made, including weapon focus, impact weapons, and backstabs.
-- The Hirelings tab was overhauled to include loyalty and obedience checks.
+- The class Template (text) field was moved to the Overview tab.
-- The sheet was styled.
-- Sheet layout/tabs were changed for usability
-- Class global modifiers was updated to reflect ACKS II class abilities.
-- The Overview tab's Saving Throws section was completely overhauled.

 ## How to Install the Character Sheet
 1. In Github, go to Code.
 Click the Code button and select "Download ZIP".
 Unzip to your local computer.